 Quoting Loeb: "Once the play of supply and demand had been discarded as the price fixer, there would be no turning back.
 A scientific cost accounting would have to be devised; production would have to be governed by consumptive needs and not by the lure of profit; consumption would have to be based on need and not on ability to buy. // The nature of the cost would have to be considered.
 Real cost cannot be figured in money because the price of the commodities which enter into the cost [now] depends on scarcity.
 With scarcity abolished, commodities, under the capitalist system, become worthless and gold infinitely valuable.
 This is patently absurd.
 Consequently a more useful measuring stick would have to be sought. // We have already at hand --- a means of measuring the real cost of a commodity; a measure of energy^ called the "erg" and its multiples. --- Thus the cost of a commodity would be [all the cumulative energy costs to produce it]."

 * After Thorstein Veblen, an encyclopedic genius whose cynicism verged on misanthropy, it's my impression that Harold Loeb was the most thoughtful and best motivated proponent of technocracy.
 (Veblen wasn't a member of TI, but his books and advocacy inspired both the movement and its leader, Howard Scott.)
-All of them were prone to slap some "science"/engineering talk on a subject and call it good, a social/political phenomena which is still going strong among us today.
+All of them were prone to slap some "science" and engineering talk on a subject and call it good --a social/political practice which is still going strong among us today.

 * Glaringly, and such was still the case during my encounter with TI people 20+ years ago, the emphasis was on energy and thermal efficiency, seemingly to the exclusion of human hours of labor, human culture --and much else.
 They do have a prime consideration of human need as the driver of production (instead of profits), which is a socially nice thing to hear --and Loeb got into the psychology of "need".
 Loeb's book is your best shot for learning about how they'd treat of real world scarcities, labor, and ecological costs.
 (We have to cut them some slack for it having come out of the 1930s and the Depression.)